- Gain the skills to lead transformations in the arts, culture and heritage sectors to multiply their impact on society

 |Subject||'O' Level Grade|

-You must also have sat for one subject listed in the 2nd group of relevant subjects for the ELR2B2-B Aggregate Type listed here ( 33KB).
-This subject will be used for ELR2B2-B aggregate computation.
+You must also fulfil the aggregate computation requirements for the ELR2B2-B Aggregate Type listed here ( 33KB).

 For students with other qualifications, please refer to the NP website for the entry requirements and admissions exercise period.